Top 6 Khan Academy Alternatives

 They have interactive content such as lessons, videos, interactive assessments, and more.
 The flexible curriculum enables students to follow a self-paced phase which is suitable for a broad range of students from different regions or time zones.

 This platform is great for homeschooling or virtual learners who want to follow structured curriculums.
-But for creators and coaches, this platform is not suitable and they better look at the other alternatives in this list.

 Pricing: